KaliBasenji42/Raspi-Monitor/README.md

   Case does not matter
   Numbers are validated before use
-    (if logLen is set to -5.2 it will be treated as 1) If there is a error with getCont(), 0 is returned
+    (if logLen is set to -5.2 it will be treated as 1) If there is an error with getCont(), 0 is returned For inputs that set values, input key/name, then you will be prompted to set value

   "quit": Quits
   "run": Run graph loop (must kill program to stop)